pranitg10/CO-Emissions-Through-Time-A-Regional-and-Economic-Perspective/README.md

 - Most of the world pollutes very little — but a few countries pollute a lot

 - The majority of countries emit less than 2 tons of CO₂ per person per year.
+  Based on your EDA PDF and common 2019 per-capita CO₂ data patterns, the countries above 30 metric tons per person are typically small, high-income, fossil-fuel-producing states.

+From the type of dataset you used, those would be:

+Qatar – often above 35 t/capita

+Kuwait – ~25–30 t/capita (sometimes just at the threshold)

+United Arab Emirates (UAE) – ~22–32 t/capita in many years

+Bahrain – ~30–32 t/capita

+Oman – ~30 t/capita in peak years

+Luxembourg – around the lower 30s in some years

+Brunei Darussalam – around 30 t/capita

 - A handful of countries emit more than 30 tons per person — that’s over 15× the global median.